 Without unpacking Sartre’s line in-context, the quick-and-dirty of it is that it has more to do with how we judge and make assumptions about each other as human beings than about how stupid, annoying, and incompetent other people can be.

-The hell that Sartre seems to mean is one that improving empathy and emotional intelligence can go a long way toward overcoming and transforming into healthy and productive business relationships.
+The hell that Sartre seems to mean is one that improving empathy and emotional intelligence can go a long way toward overcoming conflict and producing healthy and productive business relationships.

 What does emotional intelligence have to do with business?

-As long as we have to work with other people (and we do) and as long as we serve human customers (and we will), emotional intelligence in business will be an essential part of negotiating the complexities and dilemmas of those relationships for the best outcomes.
+As long as we have to work with other people and as long as we serve human customers, emotional intelligence in business will be an essential part of negotiating the complexities and dilemmas of those relationships for the best outcomes.

-The revival of interest likely has many contributing factors, but the most obvious include:
+The revival of interest in EQ likely has many contributing factors, but the most obvious include:

-- Digital transformation: This seems counterintuitive at first glance.
-The rapid development and hyper-focus on AI and machine learning has also reminded of the importance of balancing it with the human strengths such as empathy and emotional intelligence.
+- Digital transformation: The hyper-focus on rapid development, AI, and machine learning must be balanced with the human strengths such as empathy and emotional intelligence.

 - Leaders with higher EQ get better results: Happier employees are more productive and innovative.
-But different people are motivated differently, and emotionally intelligent leaders find out what works for each individual and adjust their approach accordingly instead of forcing a one-size-fits-all solution.
-Happier employees make happier customers make higher profits.
+But different people are motivated differently, and emotionally intelligent leaders find out what works for each individual and adjusts their approach accordingly instead of forcing a one-size-fits-all solution.
+Happier employees make happier customers and higher profits.